coreprocess/linux-unattended-installation/readme.md

 Run `sudo apt-get install qemu-utils qemu-kvm` in addition to install software tools required by the `build-disk.sh` script.

+#### Mac (Ubuntu 18.04 LTS only)

+Run `brew install p7zip xorriso wget dos2unix fakeroot core-process/gnucpio/gnucpio` to install software tools required by the `build-iso.sh` script.

+The script `build-disk.sh` is not supported on Mac.

 #### Docker

 Run `docker build -t ubuntu-unattended .` to build the Docker image.